Brad Friedel: Tottenham Hotspur

 Friedel's contract with Aston Villa expired after the 2010–11 season.
 On June 3, 2011, Tottenham Hotspur announced that they had signed Friedel on a two-year deal.
 On August 22, 2011, Friedel started in goal for Tottenham at Old Trafford against Manchester United, after Tottenham's first home fixture of the season against Everton the previous week was rescheduled due to rioting in North London.
 This meant that Friedel further extended his run of consecutive games in the Premier League after his transfer from Aston Villa.
 During the 2011–12 campaign, Friedel also became the oldest player to make an appearance in the Premier League.

 The arrival of the French national team's goalkeeper and captain, Hugo Lloris, to the end of the 2012 summer transfer window cast some doubt on Friedel's status as Tottenham's first-choice goalkeeper for the 2012–13 season.
 However, following an impressive display by Friedel against Norwich on September 1, 2012, manager André Villas-Boas said that Friedel would remain number one.
 Friedel's run of 310 consecutive Premier League games was ended on October 7, 2012, when he was named on the bench behind Lloris against Aston Villa.
 Friedel, however, returned in goal for the next match on October 20, 2012, against Chelsea.

 On December 26, 2012, it was announced that Friedel had signed a new contract with Spurs, keeping him at the club until 2014.

 Following Lloris' failure to fully recover from a head injury, Friedel returned to the starting lineup in a league match on November 10, 2013, but was unable to prevent Tottenham from losing 1–0 to Newcastle United, with the winning goal being scored by Loïc Rémy.

 On June 9, 2014, Friedel signed a one-year contract extension with Tottenham, which would keep him at the club until 2015.
-In addition, Friedel also became a club ambassador, focusing on Tottenham's presence in the United States, a role he continues to serve as.
-On May 14, 2015, Friedel announced that he would be retiring at the end of the 2014–15 season.
+In addition, Friedel also became a club ambassador, focusing on Tottenham's presence in the United States, a role he continues to fulfill.
+On May 14, 2015, Friedel announced that he would retire at the end of the 2014–15 season.